ibivibiv/lm-finetuning/Markdown/RESEARCH.md

                     -   most of the time was spent reading the file
         -   pg-19
             -   train
-                -   todo
+                -   won't do yet
             -   validation: 13721
                 -   50 books
             -   test: 40983
                 -   100 books
         -   writing prompts
-            -   train
+            -   train: 740801
                 -   used --line-by-line
                 -   ~1gb of text
+                    -   272k lines; ~15m
+            -   val: 42164
+            -   test: 41236
             -   tok
                 -   vocab size 52000
                 -   time: 5m
-    -   create tfrecords
-        -   record dataset metadata
+-   train (pre and finetune) on wikitext, pg19, and writingprompts
     -   replicate training on wikitext2 and 103
     -   train tokenizer
     -   pretrain on wikitext103
--   find out how to evaluate on full dataset
-    -   issue/email
 -   create and validate new lms
 -   get framework ready for quickly running large scale experiments then reapply for tfrc
     -   openwebtext